Updated: Jun 24

 Lithotopos village, port.

-Night scape at the port of Mandraki.
-Mandraki village is located just at the north side of the lake.
+Nightscape at the port of Mandraki.
+Mandraki Village is located just on the north side of the lake.
 I had previously visited the spot and decided to give it a try and spend the night there so I could photograph early in the morning from my car interior without using a hide.
-Weather was about to deteriorate.
+The weather was about to deteriorate.
 I remember I was texting with a friend/photographer and he said: tomorrow you will wake up in white, you gonna love it.

-7a.m., -5 celcium, nothing is moving around and is absolutely quiet.
+7 a.m., -5 calcium, nothing is moving around, and is absolutely quiet.

-I didn't expect to see hawks in the snow but they where hunting all around.
+I didn't expect to see hawks in the snow but they were hunting all around.

 Me on a silent walk through the snowed meadows.
-For a moment it felt like a trip to Antartica.
+For a moment it felt like a trip to Antarctica.